asanchezmanas/sampelit/docs/guides/users/wordpress_guide.md

 Yes, with configuration:

 **WP Super Cache / W3 Total Cache / WP Rocket:**
-- Exclude the Samplit cookie from cache
+- Exclude the Sampelit cookie from cache
 - Or disable page caching for experiment pages

 ### Does it work with WordPress multisite?